Shosseinnejad/code-refinery-workshop-public/README.md

-This is a public project for the summer school of Q-minded
+This is a public project for the summer school of Q-minded.